Today, we are happy to launch a new major feature, KPIs, in Weekdone, your beloved OKR platform.

 Description – The headline presented above the KPI number.

-Result type – The unit shown below the KPI number.
+Result type – The unit is shown below the KPI number.

 Start and target values – The allowed range for KPI numbers.